Browse by Medical Category

 Our expert cardiac surgeons offer the following open surgical procedures:

-The Heart Valve Program at the Massachusetts General Hospital Corrigan Minehan Heart Center brings together specialists in cardiology, echocardiography and cardiac surgery to provide an optimal evaluation, treatment and care of patients with heart valve disorders.
+The Heart Valve Program at the Massachusetts General Hospital Corrigan Minehan Heart Center brings together specialists in noninvasive cardiology, interventional cardiology, cardiac imaging and cardiac surgery to provide an optimal evaluation, treatment and care of patients with heart valve disorders.

 In addition, all of our physicians are on the faculty of Harvard Medical School, which means they not only have a mission to provide the best possible patient care, but also a commitment to educate the next generation of medical professionals.

 Heart Valve Program physicians have made breakthroughs in diagnosing heart valve diseases.
 In the late 1980s, our physicians helped redefine the criteria needed to diagnose mitral valve prolapse using echocardiography.
 Mitral valve prolapse is a condition that occurs when the valve between the left upper chamber and the left lower chamber of the heart doesn't close properly.
 By redefining these criteria, our physicians helped to drastically reduce the number of misdiagnosed patients in the United States.
 Today our physicians are continuing research on mitral valve prolapse, but focusing on cardiac genetics and its tie in to the condition.

 Our Heart Valve Program experts are conducting groundbreaking research and clinical trials to improve the care of individuals with heart disease.

 Patients interested in participating in a clinical trial should reach out to their doctor directly for more information.